 Mirsky: Well, that was before he was chairman.
-He was either chairman at at Duke, but quite an eminent psychophysiologist and a psychiatrist.
-And a psychoanalyst, and Luria said, "I am a psychoanalyst as well, and I have a patient that I want you to examine."
+He was either chairman at Louisiana State University or he was head of the psychophysiology group at Duke, but quite an eminent psychophysiologist and a psychiatrist.
+And Luria spoke to Sandy and Sandy told him that, among other things, he was a psychoanalyst, and Luria said, "I am a psychoanalyst as well, and I have a patient that I want you to examine."
 And Sandy said, "But my Russian is very rudimentary." .
 He knew a few words in Russian.
-And
+And Luria said to him, "That's not necessary.
+By gesture, you will be able to communicate with this man, and just come with me."